East County Housing Solutions

 A typical low income apartment unit will cost in the $150,000 - 200,000 range to construct - for one unit!

-Emerald Village homes are designed to cost less than $30,000 and most were donated.
+Emerald Village homes were designed to cost less than $30,000 but most were donated.

-Allowing for the cost of land and development, these 160 - 288 square foot homes rent for $250 to $350 peer month.
-And, $50 of each month's rent go to purchase an equity share in Emerald Village.
+Allowing for the cost of land and development, these 160 - 288 square foot homes rent for $250 to $350 per month.
+And, $50 of each month's rent goes toward an equity share in Emerald Village.
 Residents can accumulate up to a $1,500 share which they can "cash-out" if they ever leave the Village to help them into their next home.

 Micro-Houses are Very Cool!

 Each of the 22 Emerald Village homes includes sleeping and living areas, a kitchenette, and bathroom.
 The individual homes are supported by a common building that includes a gathering area, kitchen, laundry, restroom, and tool storage.

 All of the residents are thoroughly vetted, together they created their Community Agreement, and all give time to the upkeep of the village.

 LAND - about one acre will do.
 If it's nice and level, and if it already has utilities like water, electric, and sewer to the property, it will be perfect.